 - 1. In September 2015, world leaders came together to establish a comprehensive framework for global action to achieve sustainable development in its three dimensions economic, social and environmental in a balanced and integrated manner.
 Transforming Our World: the 2030 Agenda for Sustainable Development sets forth a people-centred global framework for achieving sustainable development and ending poverty, hunger and inequality.
 The 2030 Agenda embraces the Secretary-General's Zero Hunger Challenge and reflects it in Sustainable Development Goal 2 (SDG 2) End hunger, achieve food security and improved nutrition and promote sustainable agriculture.
 The 2030 Agenda situates humanitarian efforts within a broader context of human progress and development, with a strong commitment to leaving no one behind. - 2.
 The 2030 Agenda is ambitious in its reach, in the complexity of the challenges to be overcome and in its 15-year timeframe for achieving sustained results that will transform the world.
 Action is needed now: the goals require accelerated action to end poverty and hunger by 2030.
 Multi-stakeholder engagement is crucial. - 3.
-Responding to the 2030 Agenda's global call to action,1 WFP is submitting its new Strategic Plan a year early to adjust WFP's strategic direction and set the course of its contributions to country efforts towards achieving zero hunger and sustainable development.
+Responding to the 2030 Agenda's global call to action,2 WFP is submitting its new Strategic Plan a year early.
+This will adjust and align WFP's strategic direction and set the course for its contributions to country efforts towards achieving zero hunger and sustainable development.
 The results framework of the Strategic Plan (2017-2021) is fully aligned with the 2030 Agenda and is intended to remain stable throughout its implementation.
-In this context, the vision of this Strategic Plan (2017-2021) is to ensure that countries are on track for achieving the 2030 Agenda, in particular SDG 2 on zero hunger.
+In this context, while recognizing that WFP must plan and perform the humanitarian work required to help save lives, the vision of this Strategic Plan (2017-2021) is to ensure that countries are on track for achieving the 2030 Agenda, in particular SDG 2 on zero hunger.
 Lessons learned will generate further guidance on how collective, coherent action can increase progress.
 Therefore, the Strategic Plan (2017-2021) will be reviewed and can be extended or adjusted in 2021, and subsequent reviews will take place every four years to harmonize WFP's strategic planning cycle with Quadrennial Comprehensive Policy Review (QCPR) resolutions. - 4.
-The Strategic Plan (2017-2021) will guide WFP throughout the implementation period of the 2030 Agenda.
+This Strategic Plan (2017-2021) should guide WFP throughout the implementation period of the 2030 Agenda.
 The Plan channels WFP's support to countries' work to end hunger among the poorest and most food-insecure people, and guides WFP's participation in a revitalized global partnership for sustainable development, which will be supported by enhanced advocacy.
 WFP is committed to reaching those in greatest need first, while ensuring that no one is left behind.
 WFP will maintain the highest standards of integrity and WFP's actions will at all times be guided by the humanitarian principles of humanity, impartiality, neutrality and operational independence.
 Strategic partnerships, communication and advocacy, and the development of staff awareness and capacity will be necessary to realize the Strategic Plan (2017-2021).
-In addition, to achieve the vision and goals of the Strategic Plan in a constantly changing world, it will be crucial for WFP to leverage and strengthen innovation efforts, including through the WFP Innovation Accelerator2.
+In addition, to achieve the vision and goals of the Strategic Plan in a constantly changing world, it will be crucial for WFP to leverage and strengthen innovation efforts, including through the WFP Innovation Accelerator3.